 Candlemas Day is celebrated with a specific method of preparing crepes.

 Bonfires and singing mark the end of Candlemas Day.

 Children roam the streets singing and hoping to receive a reward of candy or coins.

-B. It celebrates the virgin miracle
+It celebrates the “miracle of the virgin birth”

 The Presentation of Jesus at the Temple is seen as confirmation of the miracle of the virgin birth, a key tenet of Christianity.
 It is the impetus for Mary becoming a key figure within the Catholic Church and celebrates purity.

-C. Celebrations feature local culture and food
+Celebrations feature local food and culture

 The Feast of the Presentation is celebrated throughout the world.
 In the city of Puno, Peru, for instance, the festival includes a "costume dance" featuring 20,000 dancers and 5,000 musicians.

 Candlemas Day dates